 and inspiration.
 It is the first Passive House of its kind in the Northeast

 Our name Alnoba (pronounced all-noum-bah) comes from the Abenaki people, a Native American tribe that settled in New Hampshire in the early 1500s.

 Alnoba refers to the lifelong journey of human transformation and how we are rooted in the consciousness of our birthplace and continually transforming from the point of birth.

 We are Committed to Sustainability.

 Alnoba is built to be the first Passive House of its kind in the Northeast.

 Alnoba consists of 400 protected acres of New Hampshire wilderness.

-Alnoba’s Pinnacle Leadership Center donates its proceeds to support nonprofit and youth programs.
+Alnoba’s Pinnacle Leadership & Team Development donates its proceeds to support nonprofit and youth programs.